CodeScop/Oge-Mai-Field-Guide/balanceresources.md

   - FOREST
   - DESERT
   - Balance Battle: Vanvri (20 minutes for 1-8)
-  - SurfaceC Battles: Olea (100 words for 1)
-  - SwampL Battles: Swamp Wignow (500 words for 2-4), Rhamp (250 words for 1-2), Quishi (350 words for 1)
-  - SacredS Battles: Kuldoro (100 words for 0-1), Bashta (400 words for 2-4), Swamp Wignow (500 words for 2-4), Minko (600 words for 2-4), Toccal (800 words for 3-5)
 - **Buy:** FOREST
 - **Sell price:** 2 Coins (DO NOT SELL DO NOT SELL THERE IS NO SUCH THINGS AS TOO MANY LEAVES)
 - **Used for:**
   - FOREST, DESERT
   - Craft Riza: Dí Bag (2)
-  - SurfaceC Quests: Infected Raina Part 1 (need 10), Infected Raina Part 2 (need 30), 4 the Infected (need 45)

 ### Lorsa Fur